5jt/dyalog-cookbook/manuscript/07_DebuggingEXEs.md

 We add a function `CheckForRide`:

 ~~~
-∇ {r}←CheckForRide Config
-⍝ Checks whether the user wants to have a Ride and if so make it possible.
-      r←⍬
+ ∇ {r}←{wait}CheckForRide (rideFlag ridePort);rc
+  ⍝ Depending on what's provided as right argument we prepare
+  ⍝ for a Ride or we don't.
+    r←1
+    wait←{0<⎕NC ⍵:⍎⍵ ⋄ 0}'wait'
-      :If 0≠Config.Ride
+    :If rideFlag
         rc←3502⌶0
         :If ~rc∊0 ¯1
             11 ⎕SIGNAL⍨'Problem switching off Ride, rc=',⍕rc
         :EndIf
-          rc←3502⌶'SERVE::',⍕Config.Ride
+        rc←3502⌶'SERVE::',ridePort
         :If 0≠rc
-              11 ⎕SIGNAL⍨'Problem setting the Ride connecion string to SERVE::',(⍕Config.Ride),', rc=',⍕rc
+            11 ⎕SIGNAL⍨'Problem setting the Ride connecion string to SERVE::',(⍕ridePort),', rc=',⍕rc
         :EndIf
         rc←3502⌶1
         :If ~rc∊0 ¯1
             11 ⎕SIGNAL⍨'Problem switching on Ride, rc=',⍕rc
         :EndIf
-          {_←⎕DL ⍵ ⋄ ∇ ⍵}1
+        {_←⎕DL ⍵ ⋄ ∇ ⍵}⍣(⊃wait)⊣⍬
     :EndIf
  ∇
 ~~~

+* The optional left argument defaults to 0.
+If it is 1 then the function waits for Ride to hook on.
+* `rideFlag` determines whether the function takes action (1) or not (0).
+* `ridePort` defines the port to be used for communicating with Ride.
+* In case something goes wrong the function signals an error.
+* For principle reasons the function first tries to disable Ride.
+This allows a restart of the application without any further ado.
+It then specifies the port and then it activates Ride.
+* Finally, in case `⍺` was 1, an endless loop is entered.
+In case you are worried about the status indicator because the loop if established as a recursive call: recursive dfn calls do not have an impact on the status indicator.

 Finally we amend the `Version` function: